 3. Tumors;

-1. For most studies, it is recommended to donate blood in the morning, from 8 to 11 o'clock, on an empty stomach (at least 8 hours should pass between the last meal and blood sampling, you can drink water as usual), on the eve of the study, a light dinner with restriction eating fatty foods.
-For infection tests and emergency tests, it is permissible to donate blood 4-6 hours after the last meal.
+1. For most studies, it is recommended to donate blood in the morning, from 8 to 11 o’clock, on an empty stomach (at least 8 hours must pass between the last meal and blood collection, you can drink water as usual), on the eve of the study, a light dinner with a restriction eating fatty foods.
+For tests for infections and emergency studies, it is acceptable to donate blood 4-6 hours after the last meal.

 2. ATTENTION!
-Special preparation rules for a number of tests: strictly on an empty stomach, after 12-14 hours of fasting, blood should be donated for gastrin-17, lipid profile (total cholesterol, HDL cholesterol, LDL cholesterol, VLDL cholesterol, triglycerides, lipoprotein (a), apolipoprotein A1, apolipoprotein B); The glucose tolerance test is performed in the morning on an empty stomach after 12-16 hours of fasting.
+Special preparation rules for a number of tests: strictly on an empty stomach, after a 12-14 hour fast, you should donate blood for gastrin-17, lipid profile (total cholesterol, HDL cholesterol, LDL cholesterol, VLDL cholesterol, triglycerides, lipoprotein (a), apolipo-protene A1, apolipoprotein B); The glucose tolerance test is performed in the morning on an empty stomach after 12-16 hours of fasting.

-3. On the eve of the study (within 24 hours), exclude alcohol, intense physical activity, taking medications (in agreement with the doctor).
+3. On the eve of the study (within 24 hours), avoid alcohol, intense physical activity, and taking medications (in consultation with your doctor).

-4. For 1-2 hours before donating blood, refrain from smoking, do not drink juice, tea, coffee, you can drink non-carbonated water.
-Eliminate physical stress (running, fast climbing stairs), emotional excitement.
+4. 1-2 hours before donating blood, refrain from smoking, do not drink juice, tea, coffee, you can drink still water.
+Avoid physical stress (running, quickly climbing stairs), emotional excitement.
 It is recommended to rest and calm down 15 minutes before donating blood.

-5. You should not donate blood for laboratory research immediately after physiotherapy procedures, instrumental examination, X-ray and ultrasound examinations, massage and other medical procedures.
+5. You should not donate blood for laboratory testing immediately after physiotherapeutic procedures, instrumental examination, X-ray and ultrasound examinations, massage and other medical procedures.

-6. When monitoring laboratory parameters in dynamics, it is recommended to conduct repeated studies under the same conditions - in the same laboratory, donate blood at the same time of day, etc.
+6. When monitoring laboratory parameters over time, it is recommended to conduct repeated tests under the same conditions - in the same laboratory, donate blood at the same time of day, etc.

-7. Blood for research must be donated before taking medications or not earlier than 10-14 days after drug withdrawal.
-To assess the control of the effectiveness of treatment with any drugs, a study should be carried out 7-14 days after the last dose of the drug.
+7. Blood for research must be donated before starting to take medications or no earlier than 10–14 days after they are discontinued.
+To assess the control of the effectiveness of treatment with any drugs, a study should be conducted 7-14 days after the last dose of the drug.

-© Use of site materials only by agreement with the administration.
+© Use of site materials only in agreement with the administration.

-The glycolytic intracellular (cytoplasmic) enzyme lactate dehydrogenase (LDH, LDH), which accelerates the conversion of lactic acid into pyruvic acid, and also catalyzes the reverse reaction (reversible oxidation of L-lactate into pyruvate), is present, without exception, in all tissues of the human body.
-The highest LDH content is found in the heart, hepatic and renal parenchyma, skeletal muscles, red blood cells, where the enzyme is presented in the form of five isoenzymes (isoenzymes): LDH-1, LDH-2, LDH-3, LDH-4, LDH-5.
+The glycolytic intracellular (cytoplasmic) enzyme lactate dehydrogenase (LDH), which accelerates the reaction of converting lactic acid into pyruvic acid, and also catalyzes the reverse reaction (the reversible oxidation reaction of L-lactate to pyruvate), is present without exception in all tissues of the human body.
+The highest content of LDH is observed in the heart, liver and kidney parenchyma, skeletal muscles, red blood cells, where the enzyme is presented in the form of five isoenzymes (isoenzymes): LDH-1, LDH-2, LDH-3, LDH-4, LDH-5.
 The electrical mobility of these isoenzymes fully corresponds to that of globulins - α 1, β 1, γ 1, γ 2.
-The main concentration of LDH is concentrated inside the cells, serum is noticeably inferior in this regard.
+The main concentration of LDH is concentrated inside the cells; serum is noticeably inferior in this regard.

-An adult who does not complain about his health the total activity of lactate dehydrogenase in the blood serum normally ranges from 0.80 to 4.00 mmol/ (h l) or 38 - 62 U / l ( at 30 ° C).
+In an adult who does not complain about his health, The total activity of lactate dehydrogenase in blood serum normally ranges from 0.80 to 4.00 mmol/(h l) or 38 – 62 U/l ( at 30°C).

 Distribution of fractions in plasma.
 Age and norm

-The first fraction (LDH-1 or HHHH tetramer) originates mainly in the heart muscle and increases significantly in blood serum with myocardial damage.
+The first fraction (LDH-1 or HHNN tetramer) originates primarily in the cardiac muscle and is significantly increased in the blood serum with myocardial damage.

-The second, third, fourth fractions (LDH-2, LDH-3, LDH-4) begin to actively enter the plasma in pathological conditions accompanied by massive death of platelets - platelets, which occurs, for example, in the case of such a life-threatening condition as pulmonary embolism (PE).
+The second, third, fourth fractions (LDG-2, LDH-3, LDH-4) begin to actively enter the plasma under pathological conditions accompanied by massive death of blood platelets - platelets, which occurs, for example, in the case of such a life-threatening condition as pulmonary embolism (PE).

-The fifth isoenzyme (LDH-5 or MMMM tetramer) originates from the cells of the hepatic parenchyma and is secreted into the blood plasma in large quantities at the acute stage of viral hepatitis.
+The fifth isoenzyme (LDH-5 or MMMM tetramer) comes from the cells of the liver parenchyma and is released into the blood plasma in large quantities at the acute stage of viral hepatitis.

-Due to the fact that different types of tissues accumulate and secrete different concentrations of LDH, fractions of lactate dehydrogenase isoenzymes are distributed unevenly in blood plasma:
+Due to the fact that different types of tissue accumulate and release different concentrations of LDH, fractions of lactate dehydrogenase isoenzymes are distributed unevenly in the blood plasma:

 LDG-227 – 37% (0,27 – 0,37)